junnunkarim/dotfiles_home/README.md

 <details>
 <summary><b>Mandatory</b></summary>

-- Xorg (for beginners,I recommend installing the whole package)
+- Xorg (for beginners, I recommend installing the whole package)
 - xrdb (for reloading xresource colorschemes)
 - A terminal emulator
 	- if you use anything other than alacritty, modify the line after ```super + Return``` in ```~/.config/sxhkd/sxhkdrc``` to your terminal's name (__the theme_changer script will only change the colorschemes of alacritty or kitty__)